kboone/avocado/docs/plasticc.rst

 (optional) Training a redshift-weighted classifier
 ==================================================

-As shown in Boone et al. 2019, a redshift-weighted classifier can be used to generate predictions that are independent of the redshift distribution and rates in the training sample.
+As shown in Boone (2019), a redshift-weighted classifier can be used to generate predictions that are independent of the redshift distribution and rates in the training sample.
 This is especially important for augmented datasets where the exact form of augmentation will otherwise leak into the